swaldman/sbt-ethereum/src/main/paradox/tutorials/getting-started.md

 @@@

-After generating a wallet for address `0xca366f0320e9ef0f6dfa135a282846f7d27b5286` &mdash; *your address will be different!* &mdash; _sbt-etherum_ asks
+After generating a wallet for address `0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2` &mdash; *your address will be different!* &mdash; _sbt-etherum_ asks

 ```
-Would you like the new address '0xca366f0320e9ef0f6dfa135a282846f7d27b5286' to be the default sender on chain with ID 1? [y/n] y
+Would you like the new address '0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2' to be the default sender on chain with ID 1? [y/n] y
 ```

 When you wish to interact with the Ethereum blockchain, _sbt-ethereum_ needs to know an address representing on whose behalf it is interacting.
 At Any time, you can set this to any address you like, but it is convenient to have a default address present.
 Let's answer yes.

 ```
-Would you like the new address '0xca366f0320e9ef0f6dfa135a282846f7d27b5286' to be the default sender on chain with ID 1? [y/n] y
+Would you like the new address '0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2' to be the default sender on chain with ID 1? [y/n] y
-[info] Successfully set default sender address for chain with ID 1 to '0xca366f0320e9ef0f6dfa135a282846f7d27b5286'.
+[info] Successfully set default sender address for chain with ID 1 to '0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2'.
-[info] Giving the new address initial alias 'default-sender'...
-[info] Alias 'default-sender' now points to address '0xca366f0320e9ef0f6dfa135a282846f7d27b5286' (for chain with ID 1).
+[info] You can use the synthetic alias 'default-sender' to refer to this address.
 [info] Refreshing caches.
 The current default solidity compiler ['0.4.24'] is not installed.
 Install? [y/n] y
 ```